 We offer one to one counselling to Survivors of all genders who have been sexually abused in a safe and confidential environment by professional counsellors.
 Our counsellors have specialist training and knowledge of the impact sexual abuse has on lives and relationships.
 We also offer counselling to those who are supporting men and women who have experienced Sexual Abuse – for example partners or friends.

-- Face to Face in London, Surrey or Brighton
+- Face to Face in London, in some areas

 - Telephone throughout the UK

 - Online throughout the UK

 We aim to offer all our services at reasonable rates.

 All our counsellors are professionally trained and Members of the British Association for Counsellors and Psychotherapists and abide by their ethics.
 They all have their own personal insurance, Supervision and are individually totally responsible for their clients in every way – that means you can talk to them directly about any questions or concerns you may have.